Skills and Training

 Do your research

 If looking for a new job, it can be helpful to examine what skills are described as required or desirable in job applications for roles you find interesting.
-See if you notice any patterns or anything that you think you would find particularly interesting.

 You can also browse National Careers Service job profiles for roles you are interested in.
 Each profile includes a section on the required skills and knowledge for the role.